ShadowTheHedgehogHacking/2P-ShdTH/README.md

 6. If the game does not appear as you expect, select `View` -> `Purge Game List Cache` from Dolphin's menu bar
 7. Enable Cheats in `Dolphin -> Config`.
 Right click the game the list and choose `Properties -> Gecko Codes` to change any configuration codes
 8. Under `Dolphin -> Config -> Advanced` enable `CPU Clock Override` and try various values (CPU dependent).
 I highly recommend at least `150%` if your CPU can handle it.
 See [Dolphin FPS optimization (CPU variable)](#dolphin-fps-optimization)
-9. Set Aspect Ratio in `Dolphin -> Graphics -> Aspect Ratio` to `Force 16:9` or `Stretch to Window`
+9. Set Aspect Ratio in `Dolphin -> Graphics -> Aspect Ratio` to `Force 16:9` or `Stretch to Window` if playing in Widescreen.
+Set it to `Force 4:3` if playing in Original Aspect Ratio
-10. (Optional) if using `Force 16:9` and you have black bars, you can enable `Crop` in `Dolphin -> Graphics -> Advanced -> Misc`
-11. (Optional) To enable Custom Textures: `Dolphin -> Graphics -> Advanced` Enable `Load Custom Textures` and `Prefetch Custom Textures`
+10. (Optional) To enable Custom Textures: `Dolphin -> Graphics -> Advanced` Enable `Load Custom Textures` and `Prefetch Custom Textures`
-12. (Optional) If you want to use the 100% Save, place `8P-GUPE-SHADOWTHEHEDGEHOG.gci` GCI file at `<Dolphin User Folder>\GC\USA\Card A\`
+11. (Optional) If you want to use the 100% Save, place `8P-GUPE-SHADOWTHEHEDGEHOG.gci` GCI file at `<Dolphin User Folder>\GC\USA\Card A\` - This is already done if you copy the Dolphin Configuration (Optional) folder, like in step 4

 ### Nintendont (Wii/Wii U)
 1. If you want to customize cheats for Nintendont, use [CodeManager2](https://github.com/CLF78/CodeManager2) with GUPE8P.ini to generate your own `.gct` for Nintendont.
-A GCT is **required** as the split screen codes are exclusive to these.
+A GCT is **required** as the split screen codes are exclusive to these
-2. Rename your patched ISO to `game.iso` and place it on your Nintendont SD/USB.
+2. Rename your patched ISO to `game.iso` and place it on your Nintendont SD/USB
-3. For convenience, the release includes pre-built GCTs for Widescreen and Original Aspect in the Vertical Split Screen mode.
-If creating your own GCT file and playing with Original Aspect Ratio, you should disable the `Vertical/Horizontal SplitScreen - Advanced Full Widescreen v5 with UI/GNCP Code` and `2P Optionals Show Score/Points UI`.
+3. For convenience, the release includes pre-built GCTs for Widescreen and Original Aspect in both Vertical and Horizontal split screen modes.
+If creating your own GCT file and playing with Original Aspect Ratio, you should disable the `(Widescreen)` code
 ```
 Copy GUPE8P.gct to the same directory as your game.iso
  e.g. USB:/games/Shadow The Hedgehog [GUPE8P] should have: